St. Peter Family

 medical team-patient

 interaction.
-This model expands the role of
+This model expanded the role of

 the MA, allowing the primary care provider (PCP) to spend more